PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 remain expressions, making the staging specific to the interval being accounted.
 ModelIR and Session LayoutState forwarding and both neighboring boundaries are unchanged; no reconciliation consumes the staged counter yet.

+The late QKV cluster immediately before that owner has three production policies.
+The terminal policy excludes the prefix and optionally runs generic layout cleanup before the required bridge cleanup.
+Both active terminal owners can prune with zero rewrite counters, while generic layout also reports the non-mutating `iterations` metric.
+Strict characterization requires ordered raw result propagation and one fixed mutation schema containing four layout, four prefix, two bridge, and one net-prune counter.
+The terminal call must stage count/results/summary without changing the other two production forms.